Torture in Venezuela

-Torture in Venezuela has been a consistent phenomenon in recent years, especially during the crisis in Venezuela.
-The United Nations, Organization of American States, Amnesty International, Human Rights Watch and Foro Penal have documented acts of torture and violence towards real or perceived opponents of the Bolivarian government, mainly detainees, including by state institutions such as the Bolivarian National Intelligence Service (SEBIN).
+Into the twenty-first century, torture reached levels that had not been seen since the Marcos Pérez Jiménez dictatorship in the 1950s.
+During the crisis in Venezuela, the United Nations, Organization of American States, Amnesty International, Human Rights Watch and Foro Penal documented acts of torture and violence towards real or perceived opponents of the Bolivarian government, mainly detainees, including by state institutions such as the Bolivarian National Intelligence Service (SEBIN).